cseanburns/personal_knowledge_mgmt/src/5b-project-setup-wikipedia-part-1.md

 # Wikipedia Project: Setup

 By the end of this course, you will make a meaningful contribution to a Wikipedia article by improving one of its articles.
 To prepare, this guide introduces the first steps in your final project: selecting and planning your article edits.
-Actual editing won't begin until later, but this first step is an important part of the process because it involves identifying a topic, exploring its weaknesses, and finding good sources to support your edits.
+Your actual editing won't begin until later, but this first step is an important part of the process because it involves identifying a topic, exploring its weaknesses, and finding good sources to support your edits.

 ## Why This Matters

-Wikipedia is one of the most visited websites in the world.
+Wikipedia is one of the [most visited websites][most_visited_wikipedia] in the world.
-Its accuracy and credibility relies on editors, like you, adding reliable sources to support its content.
+The accuracy and credibility of the site and its articles relies on editors adding reliable sources to support its content.
 This project lets you practice the skills you've been learning so far: research, source evaluation, and citation.
-The result will be your contribution to a widely used and publicly accessible information resource.
+The result will be your contribution to a widely used and publicly accessible information resource and perhaps your first step in becoming a Wikipedia editor.
 In short, this project brings together the skills we've been building in our studies and applies them in a real-world context.

 ## Readings

-Please review the following Wikipedia articles to understand important editing practices.
+To get started, review and work through the following Wikipedia tutorial to get an introduction to editing Wikipedia:

-- Wikipedia: [Editing][help_editing]: This basic guide shows how Wikipedia editing works.
-- Wikipedia: [Contributing to Wikipedia][contributing_wikipedia]: A guide in contributing to Wikipedia.
-- Wikipedia: [Policies][wikipedia_policies]: An overview of what Wikipedia considers acceptable behavior, reliable source, and more.
-- Wikipedia: [Reliable Sources][reliable_wikipedia]: A guide in choosing reliable sources.
+- [Introduction to Wikipedia][intro_to_wikipedia]

+The tutorial guides you through:

+- Wikipedia's Policies and Guidelines
+- How to edit and add references, images, and tables to Wikipedia articles
+- Using Wikipedia's resources, such as Talk Pages

 ## Becoming a Wikipedia Editor